rueter/rueter.github.io/emerald/docs/Rueter2010_Adnominal-person-in-the-morphological-system-of-Erzya_sust261_Disertation-2010-12_PhD.md

 ava+do+nzo

 Infrequent literary variants of the 3SG dative as indicated in section (4.2.1.1.)
-CORE CASES, above, lead us to the realization that the dative morpheme %Onsteń is, in fact, a third person dative marker, whereas it can be used in indexing strategies for both singular and plural possessor/controller marking.
+CORE CASES, above, lead us to the realization that the dative morpheme -Onsteń is, in fact, a third person dative marker, whereas it can be used in indexing strategies for both singular and plural possessor/controller marking.

 Third person plural
-The possessor/controller index found in the 3PL possessive paradigm is simply %Ost, see table (4.34).
+The possessor/controller index found in the 3PL possessive paradigm is simply -Ost, see table (4.34).
 As in the 3SG there are no special genitive or dative forms attested for kin terms, in fact, no modern grammars make mention of a dative form.
-Instead, all genitive and nominative functions are attributed to the ambiguous %Ost form, and dative functions are dealt with in the same fashion as in the first and second person plural above, i.e. definite dative or turtov ‘for’ adposition strategies, as well as the affixal means, ambiguous for the third person in general.
+Instead, all genitive and nominative functions are attributed to the ambiguous -Ost form, and dative functions are dealt with in the same fashion as in the first and second person plural above, i.e. definite dative or turtov ‘for’ adposition strategies, as well as the affixal means, ambiguous for the third person in general.